Enonya/Enonya/README.md

 - 🕹️ My favorite games: Touhou project STG🎮(as BTe), Maimai DX🎶(as Enonya), Osu!mania🎶(as hylwxqwq), The Legend of Zelda🕹️.
 - 🎶 My favorite music: Touhou / sasakure.UK / Neurofunk / Speedcore / Hardcore / Frenchcore

+I'm a vimer, so maybe I will write some plugins for vim in my free time.

 I'm willing to meet more friends who share the same interests as me🤗.
 I think it can be great fun!

 You can have a contact with me through these social medias: